The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Predators and Preys

-We took on a different route.
-We started from the simple, unstable ``sheep-wolves'' model that invariably ends into either~$E_1$ or~$E_2$, investigating whether either wolves' or sheeps' intelligence, or both, can modify its Lyapunov function to make~$E_3$ the centre of a stable limit cycle, or a stable equilibrium point, or some other arrangement where species co-exist.
-Albeit Lyapunov functions are unknown for this computational model, Figure~(\ref{fig:saddlePoints}) illustrates our concept.
+I took on a different route.
+I started from the basic, unstable model that almost invariably ends into either~$E_1$ or~$E_2$, and experimented with predators' and preys' intelligence in order to discover whether any of them can modify its Lyapunov function to make~$E_3$ the center of a new basin of attraction.

+Figure~\ref{fig:saddlePoints} illustrates this concept by means of fictional Lyapunov functions.
 On the left (a), a saddle from which the system sooner or later ends either in~$E_1$ or in~$E_2$.
-This is the sort of Lyapunov function that describes the ``sheep-wolves'' model as it is.
-We would like the sheeps and the wolves to behave in ways such that the Lyapunov function is either as in~(b), in which case both species coexist with oscillating populations, or~(c), in which case constant populations of sheeps and wolves obtain.
-Our research question is whether any sort of individual intelligence exists, that helps the sheeps and the wolves reaching one of these last two configurations.
+This is the sort of Lyapunov function that likely describes the Wilensky-Reisman model as it is.
+We rather want that the Lyapunov function is either as in~(b), in which case both species coexist with oscillating populations, or~(c), in which case constant populations of predators and preys obtain.
+The research question is whether any sort of individual intelligence exists, that helps them reach one of these configurations.

-Many modifications to the behavioural algorithms of wolves and sheeps apparently confirmed the Fundamental Idea of Connectionism expressed in \S~(\ref{sec:individual-collective}), namely, that individual intelligence is irrelevant or even detrimental for collectively intelligent behaviour.
-For instance the following behavioural algorithms, albeit sensible and individually sophisticated, were unable to make preys and predators co-exist:
+Henceforth, the results of modified versions of Wilensky and Reisman's model where preys and predators are endowed with behavioral algorithms inspired by the Propositions and Qualifications expounded in \S~\ref{sec:individual-collective}.
+Details about the model are in Appendix~\ref{app:agent-based-LV}.
+All reported results have been averaged over 1,000 runs.